 Helping Western Pond Turtles

-Eleven Western pond turtles hatched at the Sacramento Zoo in 2016.
+Eleven Western pond turtles hatched at the Sacramento Zoo in 2016 as part of the Western Pond Turtle Conservation Project.
 Weighing only five to six grams at hatching, these tiny turtles have big shells to fill as they grow to their adult weight of between 6000 and 1200 grams (1.3 to 2.6 lbs.).
 All the Western pond turtles at the Sacramento Zoo play important roles as animal ambassadors at the zoo, aiding in our commitment to the species.

 Western pond turtles are found in the most western of the United States.
 In Washington and Oregon it is designated as “Endangered”.
 In California (and Baja California) it is a “Species of Special Concern” and listed as “Threatened”.
 Their population is drastically declining primarily due to habitat loss from urbanization and conversion to agricultural needs.
 Another cause of decline is due to non-native turtles (such as the Asian red-eared sliders) being released into Western pond turtle habitats, thus out-competing them.